Cyvette Gibson: Political career

 Cyvette Gibson served as chief of office at the Monrovia City Corporation under the administration of then Mayor Mary Broh.
 During this time, it was reported that Gibson insulted journalists reporting on claims of human rights abuses by the mayor.

 Gibson was appointed as acting Mayor of the city of Paynesville, Liberia on November 14, 2012.
 She was the youngest mayor in the country when appointed by President Ellen Johnson Sirleaf to the position.

 Waste issues have dominated much of her tenure as Mayor of the city.
 While she has pushed many different trash initiatives, some of these have been criticized by citizen groups for not addressing the problem.
 Much of the focus has been on the commercial center of the Monrovia region, known as Red Light Market.
+As Mayor, she implemented city ordinances and beautification projects, including the ELWA Junction Beautification Project, which reduced pollution and littering.
 In April 2014, she called for greater attention to waste issues from the Liberia Marketing Association.

 With limited funding, she was able to enlist the support of many residents of the city (including drug addicts and the homeless) to clean up Red Light.
 While she focused significant attention on health during the West African Ebola virus epidemic, she turned again to waste issues afterward with a significant grant from the World Bank.

 Gibson organized efforts throughout the city to deal with the Ebola outbreak in the country.
 She used community leaders throughout the city to educate and identify potential Ebola victims.
 These efforts were assisted by UNICEF.
 At the height of the outbreak, she was one of seven officials who were excluded from a blanket dismissal of officials by President Johnson-Sirleaf.

 Since the outbreak, she has continued the focus on waste, sanitation, and education in the city.
 In addition, major efforts have been undertaken on development of the Dupont Road area of the city.
 A 2016 editorial in FrontPage Africa singled her efforts out as "transforming a once failed city."